J-an777/python-keylogger/README.md

 8. You can now run the python file just as any other by using `python keylogger.py`.

 9. You can terminate the script at any time by aborting: `Ctrl + C`.

+### Known Issues

+- There is currently no way to abort the program other than using `Ctrl + C`.
+- To build this to an .exe file using PyInstaller, a 32-bit version of Python must be used due to the `pywin32` library.
+- There is no default behavior for when the email or password is invalid.
+It will only display an error message and move on with clearing the file.